Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

 \subsubsection{Hyper-parameter tuning of RL algorithms:}

-Given the number of hyperparameters that need to be selected for running RL algorithms, we divide them in two sets: (i) parameters that were fixed to be the same across different benchmark algorithms and (ii) parameters that were tuned as we trained different benchmark algorithms. \paragraph{Fixed hyper parameters:}
+Given the number of hyperparameters that need to be selected for running RL algorithms, we divide them into two sets: (i) parameters that were fixed to be the same across different benchmark algorithms and (ii) parameters that were tuned as we trained different benchmark algorithms.

-Here we report the fixed set of hyper parameters used by all methods.
-We fix batch size, the NN architecture, the neuron activation function, the state space representation\footnote{ States and actions can be represented in different ways, which affect modeling outcomes and so can be treated as a hyper parameter.
+\paragraph{Fixed hyperparameters:} Here we report the fixed set of hyperparameters used by all methods.
+We fix batch size, the NN architecture, the neuron activation function, and the state space representation\footnote{ States and actions can be represented in different ways, which affect modeling outcomes and so can be treated as a hyperparameter.
 Discrete means each possible state (i.e., combination of inventory values) or action (i.e., combination of order actions per entity) is given a unique index (so a policy network would output a probability for each possible index - i.e., state or action variable value combination) and a policy network gives a probability for each discrete action.
 Multi-discrete means each different state or action variable is encoded with its own set of discrete values and the policy network gives a probability for each state of each variable (e.g., output a probability over a discrete set for each order action to be taken).
-Finally, continuous (and normalized continuous) means the state and action variables are treated as continuous values - so the policy network outputs a single value for each action variable (i.e., each order action) and the probability is modeled via a continuous distribution, most often Gaussian.}, the action representation, as well as the epoch length for generating trajectories.
-These were determined based on two factors: (1) the commonly used settings across the RL literature (for example 64x64\footnote{64x64 represents a NN with two layers, each of fully connected 64 neurons.} NN architecture and batch size of 64 is most commonly used across many different problems and methods), and by sampling random combinations from a large grid of hyper parameters and comparing results trends to narrow down the set of hyper parameters to consider to consistently well-performing values and reasonable ranges.
+Finally, continuous (and normalized continuous) means the state and action variables are treated as continuous values - so the policy network outputs a single value for each action variable (i.e., each order action) and the probability is modeled via a continuous distribution, most often Gaussian.}, the action representation\footnotemark[\getrefnumber{footnote:reps}], as well as the epoch length for generating trajectories.
+These were determined based on two factors: (1) the commonly used settings across the RL literature (for example, 64x64\footnote{64x64 represents a NN with two layers, each of fully connected 64 neurons.} NN architecture and batch size of 64 is most commonly used across many different problems and methods), and by sampling random combinations from a large grid of hyperparameters and comparing results trends to narrow down the set of hyperparameters to consider to consistently well-performing values and reasonable ranges.